maayanazulay/debtpal-contact-canvas/memory-bank/productContext.md

 ## How It Should Work
 - Users can upload contact lists or add contacts manually
 - Contacts are displayed in an interactive, filterable view
+- Recommended Contacts are shown in a modern, swipable gallery (carousel) with smooth transitions and responsive design
+- Users can swipe on mobile or use arrows/buttons on desktop to browse contacts
 - Users can tag, group, and search contacts easily
 - Actions (e.g., messaging, assignment) are accessible directly from the interface